DaveBenham/VenomModules/README.md

 The offset is applied before any level adjustment

+#### Waveform and Mix Level control

+The sum of the Level knob and the attenuated CV is clamped to +/- 100% by default via hard clipping.
+There is a module context menu option to disable the limit for the entire module.

+Each Level CV port has two context menu options in addition to the "Disable oversampling" option
+- **VCA unity = 5V**: By default this option is disabled, and 10V equates to 100%.
+If enabled, then 5V equates to 100%.
+This is especially useful for ring modulation.
+The LED above and left of the port glows yellow when this option is enabled.
+- **Bipolar VCA (ring mod)**: By default this option is disabled, and the VCA is unipolar, meaning negative CV is ignored.
+If enabled, then the VCA responds to both negative and positive CV, which allows for ring modulation.
+The LED below and left of the port glows yellow when this option is enabled.

-#### Waveform Level Modulation
+#### Waveform Level Assignment
 Each waveform has a color coded Lvl Asgn (Level Assign) button that controls how the waveform level attenuation is applied.
 - **Mix Output** (yellow - default) - The level determines how much of the waveform is added to the mix.
 The waveform output will be unattenuated.
 - **Waveform Output** (dark blue) - The level attenuates the waveform output, and the waveform is excluded from the mix.
 - **Both Waveform and Mix Output** (green) - The level determines how much of the waveform is added to the mix, and also attenuates the waveform output.

-The modulation supports bipolar CV so it can be used for ring modulation.

-By default the Level CV scales at 10V = unity.
-The Level CV port context menu has an option to scale at 5V = unity to better support ring modulation.
-The LED above and to the left of the port glows yellow when the "Ring Mod (5V = unity)" option is enabled.

-#### Mix Level Modulation
-The final mix also has bipolar level attenuation to control the final mix output.
-Again it can be used as a VCA, or for audio rate amplitude modulation or ring modulation.

 #### Outputs
 Each waveform has its own dedicated output, plus there is a Mix output.